telerik/ajax-docs/controls/menu/radmenu-items/working-with-items-at-client-side.md

 ---
 title: Working With Items at Client-side
-page_title: Working With Items at Client-side | UI for ASP.NET AJAX Documentation
+page_title: Working With Items at Client-side | RadMenu for ASP.NET AJAX Documentation
 description: Working With Items at Client-side
 slug: menu/radmenu-items/working-with-items-at-client-side
 tags: working,with,items,at,client-side